Room service

 Room service or in-room dining is a hotel service enabling guests to choose items of food and drink for delivery to their hotel room for consumption.
 Room service is organized as a subdivision within the food and beverage department of high-end hotel and resort properties.
 It is uncommon for room service to be offered in hotels that are not high-end, or in motels.
 Room service may also be provided for guests on cruise ships.
 Room service may be provided on a 24-hour basis or limited to late night hours only.
-Due to the cost of customized orders and delivery of room service, prices charged to the patron are typically much higher than in the hotel's restaurant or tuck shop, and a gratuity is expected.
+Due to the cost of customized orders and delivery of room service, prices charged to the patron are typically much higher than in the hotel's restaurant or tuck shop, and a gratuity is expected in some regions.

 History

-The Waldorf Astoria hotel in New York — already a symbol of fame and distinction from its construction during the late 19th century — is credited as being the first modern hotel to offer room service.
-The Waldorf was originally constructed on 5th Ave., but was rebuilt and re-opened in 1931 at 301 Park Ave.
-In addition to being the first hotel to introduce room service, this new Waldorf Astoria also introduced other advancements in the industry such as restaurant reservations and full electrical wiring.
-With a telephone in every room and first-class room service, the hotel was designed specifically to cater to the needs of the socially prominent "wealthy upper crust" of New York and distinguished foreign visitors to the city.
+The Waldorf Astoria hotel in New York — already a symbol of fame and distinction from its construction during the late 19th century — is credited as being the first modern hotel to offer room service (along with other industry advancements, including restaurant reservations and full electrical wiring).

-Nowadays, room service is considered a necessity for any high-end hotel and is commonly found at hotels worldwide.
+Room service became a necessary amenity for any high-end hotel and is commonly found at hotels worldwide.
 Unique room service offerings include: singer-songwriters with cocktails and appetizers at the Thompson Nashville in Tennessee, s'mores and champagne at the Carneros Resort & Spa in Napa Valley, and straight-to-room vinyl record deliveries at the Moxy East Village in New York.

-To address clinical issues and reduce mortality rates related to nutritional issues, the Mater Private Hospital Brisbane in Australia, became the first to offer room service in a hospital setting in 2013, providing more appropriate nutrition at an affordable price point.
-Though as technology advances, hotel customer services continue to evolve, allowing hotels to provide all customers room service and even including more options.
+During the COVID-19 pandemic, hotels suspended traditional room service in 2020 and recommended food company deliveries to their guests, who then became comfortable with outside room service management.
+Resorts World Las Vegas opened in June 2021 with the first partnership between a resort and a food delivery App, Grubhub, followed by numerous other major hoteliers contracting with delivery companies to provide room service, including Uber Eats, DoorDash, GoPuff and Grubhub.